sguitjens/homework14/README.md

-# DEPLOY THIS TO HEROKU RIGHT AWAY
-# SUBMIT LINK TO HEROKU WHEN YOU SUBMIT THE ASSIGNMENT

 # Unit 14 Sequelize Homework: Reverse Engineering Code

 Reverse engineer the starter code provided and create a tutorial for the code.